hannesdonel/MMM-client-Angular/README.md

 #### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The base-href is set to https://hannesdonel.github.io/MMM-client-Angular/.

+#### Documentation

+A detailed documentation of the codebase is located in /docs directory.